anananan116/TinyVLM/README.md

 | Actual Positive | 828 (TP) | 322 (FN) |
 | Actual Negative | 446 (FP) | 720 (TN) |

+### Conclusion to the second model

-In Perception, we observe that our model achieves good performance on several tasks like Existence, Color, and Scene, but fall short on some tasks like OCR, Count, and position.
+In Perception, we observe that our model achieves good performance on several tasks like Existence, Color, and Scene, but falls short on some tasks like OCR, Count, and position.
 This could be caused by the lack of certain training data targeted at those tasks and the inherent small size of the model.
-Due to similar reason, we also observe a weaker performance on conition metrics.
+Due to similar reasons, we also observe a weaker performance on condition metrics.
+So far, we followed the blueprint of our project as planned in the early phase.
+By doing instruction tuning, we were able to allow our model to have chatgpt-like conservation other than simply through cold descriptions on images.
+Our model now is able to interpret what we want from our question and be able to answer as a personal assistance.
+We will continue to work on the model by doing more kinds of fine-turning to make it even more powerful to handle confused, unseen, and more complex scenes or images.

 #### QA Samples